paklids/rpi-terraform-rke/README.md

 This will bootstrap the Pi nodes, reboot them and then provision the cluster using `rke`

+4. Take the output from terraform and set that to your default kube config

+`tee ~/.kube/config <<<"$(terraform output kube_config_yaml)"`

+OR

-4. Take the output from Terraform to build your `kube_config_cluster.yml` file used by kubectl
+Take the output from Terraform to build your `kube_config_cluster.yml` file used by kubectl

 `terraform output kube_config_yaml > kube_config_cluster.yml`

-And if you want you can make this your default kube config

-`tee ~/.kube/config <<<"$(terraform output kube_config_yaml)"`

-5. Test that the cluster is running successfully (omit kubeconfig flag if you've set this as your deafult cluster)
+5. Test that the cluster is running successfully (add kubeconfig flag if you're using that `--kubeconfig kube_config_cluster.yml` )

-`kubectl --kubeconfig kube_config_cluster.yml version`
+`kubectl version`

-`kubectl --kubeconfig kube_config_cluster.yml get nodes`
+`kubectl get nodes`

 And there you go - a kubernetes cluster running on Raspberry Pi(s) !